 How many plants can you grow?

 How many plants you grow depends upon you, your desires and your needs.
-Many people find that they have plenty of food available for their tables with just a few plants of different varieties, such as tomatoes, peppers and zucchini.
+Many people find that they have plenty of food available for their tables with just a few plants of different varieties, such as tomatoes, peppers, and zucchini.
 You can even plant something interesting for the table, like a watermelon!
 Truly, there are no limitations, other than what can be grown in your area and your own personal tastes.

 Many of us simply go to the grocery store when we need some food.
 It can be convenient to do so, but there is something that has been lost because people tend to buy their food rather than grow it.
 When you grow your own food, you are not only providing something delicious and nutritious for the table, you are honoring past generations, who depended on their gardens for their lives.

-Want to lean more about organic gardening?
+Want to learn more about organic gardening?
 Growing your own food is not only healthy, it also saves you money, and could turn into a profitable business.
 Download your FREE eBook to unleash the entrepreneur in you.
 Contact us to learn more, and get lots of free stuff and information!

 Source: Institute of Ecolonomics